rsr-rbs/got-rsr/documentation/options.md

 Source code: [`source/core/options.ts`](../source/core/options.ts)

-Like `fetch` contains the options in a `Request` instance, Got does so in `Options`.\
+Like `fetch` stores the options in a `Request` instance, Got does so in `Options`.\
 It is made of getters and setters that provide fast option normalization and validation.

 #### Merge behavior explained

-When an option is already set, setting it again will replace it with a deep clone by default.\
+When an option is already set, setting it again replaces it with a deep clone by default.\
 Otherwise the merge behavior is documented in the correspoding section for the option.

 #### How to store options

-Got exports an `Options` class.
-Instead of calling `got`, just call `new Options(…)` with the same arguments.
+The constructor - `new Options(url, options, defaults)` - takes the same arguments like the `got` function.

 ```js
 import got, {Options} from 'got';